philzook58/philzook58.github.io/_posts/2026-09-20-lambda_miller_egg.md

     ; ran 9 rounds, 262291 unions: 1023 classes, 57012 e-nodes
     ; match 350.089112ms, apply 999.980826ms, rebuild 152.433662ms

-# Lambda Free High Order Application
+# Lambda Free Higher Order Application

 There is a tension between the typical first order notion of application `FOApp(Symbol, Vec<Id>)` and the higher order binary version `HOApp(Id,Id)`.
 The latter can be encoded into the former using a ubiquitout "app" symbol `(app (app f x) y)`.
 This is burdensome to write though, so I added a different constructor and notation `[]` which automatically curries and uses `HOApp`.